 I don’t think it matters whether you are just away for the weekend, or for a month.
 I probably take exactly the same items.
 I just don’t believe unless you are off hunting/hiking in some exceptional circumstances I have not envisaged/experienced (unlikely) that you need heaps of changes of clothes.
-I have been doing this for sixty years or more and am more or less still in one piece, so if there is any danger in my preps it is not much.
+I have been doing this (eg camping out regularly in alpine winters in Victoria) for sixty years and more (call that 70!) and am more or less still in one piece, so if there is any danger in my preps it is not much.

-Usually there is no-one about apart from my wife so I usually just take my clothes off and wash them (naked) wring them out and put them straight back on again sometime during the day.
+Usually though there is no-one about apart from my wife so I just take my clothes off and wash them – and myself -using my billy (naked – a saving of 28 grams on the shorts!) wring them out and put them straight back on again sometime during the day.
 Body heat dries them in less than 15 minutes.

 I have found that a light down coat and vest is all one needs to supplement a -1C sleeping bag down to temperatures of -10 to -15C.
 I would wear the vest on my lower body.
 The down socks and insulated hat are an added luxury.

 My day clothes are a pair of Columbia Silver Ridge trousers (or the like).
 I have found them very serviceable for many years now, though I have ripped some.
 I carry a needle and thread for such repairs or for sewing up the occasional wound.